GerasimosKan/Discord_Video_Compressor/README.md

 🎥 Discord Video Compressor 🎥

 This is a video compressor application that allows you to compress video files for use on Discord.
-It is built using Python and PyQt5.
+It is built using Python, PyQt5 and FFmpeg

 🔧 Features 🔧